 "More often than not, fear doesn’t emerge as nail-biting, cold-feet terror.
 It surfaces instead as anger, perfectionism, pessimism, low-level anxiety, depression, and feelings of isolation.
-In these many disguises, fear can permeate life, leaving room for little else.
-It morphs from one pseudoemotion to another, rarely declaring itself, poisoning each moment it touches." -- Dan Baker, Ph.D.
+It poisons each moment it touches." -- Dan Baker, Ph.D.

-A thought flits through our mind ("My child should be more like that other child") and in response we feel a little anxious or sad.
-Those feelings
+- A thought flits through your mind:"My child should be more like that other child."

-make us more likely to think another negative thought ("Is there something wrong with him?...It must be my fault...If only I were a better parent...")
+- Those feelings make you more likely to think another negative thought, like: "Is there something wrong with him?"

 - "If he doesn’t start using the potty, he’ll never be able to start school."